Have you ever asked yourself:

 2. Watch dancers you like

-Ask yourself, what you like about other dancer's dancing: rhythm? moves? musicality? simplicity? complexity?
+Ask yourself, what do you like about other dancer's dancing: rhythm? moves? musicality? simplicity? complexity?

 3. Watch YouTube clips